MustafaHaddara/the-mind/README.md

 ## Todo:

-- show which players are remaining and/or how many cards they have left
-- show all of the cards that have been played + highlight the last card played
 - make it playable with more than 1 card per person
 - better feedback for when one player is about to play (make their name shake? make it big? idk)
-- when you drop a card in the middle, have it stay in the same spot
-- unit tests? for the turns on the game?
-- rewrite turn funcs to treat G as immutable

 ## Sample State: